New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 PPS vs Deferred Payment: Why DPS Is Off the Table for Residential

 The Deferred Payment Scheme (DPS) let buyers pay 10–20% upfront and defer the rest until TOP.
 It was withdrawn for residential in 2007 to cool speculation.
-For new launches in 2026, residential PPS is the default; DPS-style structures appear only on commercial and select EC tail-end inventory.
+For new launches in 2026, residential PPS is the default.
+DPS-style structures only turn up on commercial deals and a bit of EC tail-end inventory.

 Side-by-side comparison of Progressive Payment Scheme drawdowns vs Deferred Payment Scheme lump sum — Singapore new launch financing structures

-PPS spreads loan disbursement across construction milestones — DPS concentrates it at TOP.
-Cashflow timing, interest accrual, and TDSR check all differ.
+PPS spreads loan disbursement across construction milestones, while DPS concentrates it at TOP.
+Cashflow timing, interest accrual, and the TDSR check all differ.

 For most private property buyers the question is moot.
-A new launch in 2026 means PPS — the real choices are which lender to anchor with, the SORA spread tier, and how to plan the lock-in expiry against TOP.
+A new launch in 2026 means PPS.
+The real decisions are which lender to anchor with, the SORA spread tier, and how to time your lock-in expiry against TOP.

 The OTP Clock and Why an IPA Is Non-Negotiable

-A new launch OTP commits a 5% booking fee — S$100K on a S$2M unit, S$250K on a S$5M unit.
-The buyer has approximately three weeks from OTP to exercise the S&P and pay the next 15%.
-Miss the window, and the booking fee is forfeited.
+A new launch OTP commits a 5% booking fee.
+That is S$100K on a S$2M unit, or S$250K on a S$5M unit.
+You then have roughly three weeks from OTP to exercise the S&P and pay the next 15%.
+Miss the window and the booking fee is gone.

 An In-Principle Approval is the bank’s written commitment to lend a specific quantum at a specific tenure, subject to valuation.
-It validates income, debt servicing under TDSR 55% (and MSR 30% if EC), and the MAS 4% stress test — before cash hits the developer’s account.
-Without one, the booking fee rides on assumptions.
+It checks your income, your debt servicing under TDSR 55% (and MSR 30% if you’re buying an EC), and the MAS 4% stress test, all before any cash hits the developer’s account.
+Without one, your booking fee is riding on guesswork.

 Singapore couple at a new launch condo developer showflat sales gallery viewing architectural model and financial documents — new launch IPA decision moment